edenspiekermann/themer/README.md

 ## Features

-Right now, Themer supports these Tumblr template features:
+Right now, Themer supports these Tumblr template features, all configurable in a YAML file:

 * Posts
 * Tags
+* Custom Pages
+* Ask and Submissions enabled
 * Meta Data (custom variables)
 * Page specific rendering (Day, Tag, Search, Index and Permalink)
 * Permalink Pagination (rudimentary)
 * Index page pagination (including tag, search, and day pages)
 * Localizations (English only for now)

 ...and much more will come as it happens.
+Ev

 ## Quick setup